lrleon/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot.day.types](figure/plot.day.types.png)

-which allows us to appreciate the patterns and their differences discriminates according to the day type (weekend or weekday)
+which allows us to appreciate the patterns and their differences discriminated according to the day type (weekend or weekday)